Precise Constraints on the Energy Budget of WASP-121 b from its JWST NIRISS/SOSS Phase Curve: Results

 \subsection{Reflected and Thermal Components}

-We present results from the Order 2 detrended white light curve [0.6--0.85 $\mu$m, effective $\lambda \approx 0.72 \, \mu$m] to the slice model described in Section \ref{sec:Slice-Model}.
+We present results from the Order 2 detrended white light-curve [0.6--0.85 $\mu$m, effective $\lambda \approx 0.72 \, \mu$m] to the slice model described in Section \ref{sec:Slice-Model}.
 Our fits, which account for both thermal and reflected light, indicate that thermal emission dominates the observed flux.
 In fact, thermal emission alone is sufficient to explain the data.
-While reflected light can contribute to the flux observed near the dayside, it cannot account for the non-zero flux around transit as the planet reflects virtually no light towards the observer at these phases.
+While reflected light can contribute to the flux observed near the dayside, it cannot account for the nonzero flux around transit as the planet reflects virtually no light toward the observer at these phases.
 Nonetheless, we include results considering both thermal emission and reflected light (Figure \ref{fig:Order2-slice_model}) to properly marginalize over the full range of possibilities and constrain the amount of reflected light.

 As shown in Figure \ref{fig:Order2-slice_model}, thermal emission and reflected light are highly degenerate at Order 2 wavelengths.
 The 1$\sigma$ confidence regions are derived by sampling each parameter over 2000 steps from the burned-in chain and estimating the standard deviation of each model component.